kevinhainline/NIRCPrepareMock/README.md

 In this example, the name of the input file is specified (text or .fits), and the NIRCam depths are set.
 Next, the filters file is specified (any filter that is not in the CANDELs or JADES surveys are not used), and finally, the make fits flag is set, so a fits file will also be created.
+You can also specify NIRCam depths in this way:

+`% python Subsample_to_NoisySubsample.py -in sf_output.fits -o sf_noisy.dat -ni user -nircamuserdepths '90, 90, 90, 90, 90, 90, 90, 90, 90, 90' -fi filters.dat -mf`

+In this way, you set the `-ni` flag to `user`, and then specify the user depths in each filter separately.
+In this example, you're stacking 90 images in each filter with a base exposure time set within the code in the `base_exposure_time_nircam_user` array, which is currently set to 1385 seconds.

 ### `NoisySubsample_to_PhotoZInput.py`
 This script takes in the output files from `Subsample_to_NoisySubsample.py` and